jit-zs/FlowIO/readme.md

 ```
 ## Feedback
 All feedback is welcome, from suggestions to security errors.
 I am eager to help.
 Just submit them through an issue.
-## Goal
-I want this library to have the ability to represent most file formats without the need to implement a custom class to implement read and write functions